-So much of any section of the present ordinance and former votes of the Town as is inconsistent herewith is hereby repealed.
+So much of any section of the present ordinance and former votes of the Town as is inconsistant herewith is hereby repealed.

-- Section 7.
+Section 7.
 Effective Date.
-These regulations shall take effect from and after their promulgation. - Section 8.
+These regulations, and the changes and amendments thereto shall take effect from and after their promulgation in accordance with law.

+Section 8.
 Amendments.
-This ordinance may be amended in the manner provided by law.
+This ordinance may be amended in

+the manner provided by law.